EthanGuo666/SparkNewsAnalysis/README.md

 ~~Of course there are still bugs in step1, but I just don't wanna refine it.~~

 ### 2. Data processing:
-Run `Processing.py`, there are five substeps in this part.
+Run `Processing.py`, there are four substeps in this part.

 ##### 1. Import needed python libraries and start spark.
 - Too easy, just skip~